althea-net/guac_rs/readme.md

 This is a work in progress of integration tests that will involve state changes, and actual contract calls.

-This test expects $CONTRACT_ADDRESS variable, and $GANACHE_HOST for a network.
+This test expects $CONTRACT_ADDRESS variable, and$GANACHE_HOST for a network.

 # Running contract tests